 Getting to Ein Gedi

-- Ein Gedi is about a one hour drive from Jerusalem.
-Head out of the city on Rout 1 heading east towards Ma’ale Adumim and Jericho.
+- From Jerusalem, Ein Gedi is about a one hour drive from Jerusalem.
+Head out of the city on Route 1 heading east towards Ma’ale Adumim and Jericho.
 At the intersection with Route 90 (Beit HaArava Interchange) turn right (south).
 Continue south for approximately 40km and the entrance to the reserve is on the right-hand side.